How Online Configurator Software Enables “Product Explosion” Views

 Through its Mix-and-Match Building System, this toy car maker’s product is based entirely on customization.
 It’s the perfect match for online configurator software and product explosion view functionality and we’re pleased to say they’re using both.

-Powered by Threekit, you can choose to customize different elements of your toy car including the chassis, roof, bed, and colors.
+Powered by Threekit, you can choose to customize different modular elements of your toy car, including the chassis, roof, bed, and colors.

 Hitting the explosion button then displays each element of the car separately.
 You can then zoom in and rotate to see the photorealistic CG image in perfect detail.